Greek judges drop felony charge against stats chief - source

 Unreliable Greek statistics with frequent data revisions have been blamed in part for pushing the country to a financial crisis.
 Since Georgiou took over, the EU's statistics office Eurostat has fully accepted the debt figures provided by Greece, whereas it had cast doubt over some numbers previously.

-However, the independence of ELSTAT still remains a key concern for the country's lenders with Prime Minister Alexis Tsipras agreeing on Monday to the "safeguarding of the full legal independence of ELSTAT" as part of promises to achieve a third bailout worth up to 86 billion euros(59 billion pounds).
+However, the independence of ELSTAT still remains a key concern for the country's lenders with Prime Minister Alexis Tsipras agreeing on Monday to the "safeguarding of the full legal independence of ELSTAT" as part of promises to achieve a third bailout worth up to 86 billion euros($93 billion).